Servoy/svyFingerprint/README.md

 }

 //Then call the getFingerPrint function.
-We can optionally pass in an object with some plugins disabled. var options = {excludeUserAgent: false } plugins.svyfingerprintFingerprint.getFingerPrint(callback,options);
+We can optionally pass in an object with some options disabled. var options = {excludeUserAgent: false } plugins.svyfingerprintFingerprint.getFingerPrint(callback,options);